 - Basilio A.I.
 Lami Dozo is acquitted.

-- Emilio E. Massera is convicted of multiple cases of homicide, aggravated false arrests, torture, torture resulting in death, and robbery, and sentenced to life imprisonment.
-He is released after serving only four years.
+- Emilio E. Massera is convicted of multiple cases of homicide, aggravated false arrests, torture, torture resulting in death, and robbery.
+He is sentenced to life imprisonment but is released after serving only four years.

-- Jorge Rafael Videla is convicted of multiple cases of homicide, aggravated false arrests, torture, torture resulting in death, and robbery, and sentenced to life imprisonment at the military prison of Magdalena.
-He too is released after serving only four years.
+- Jorge Rafael Videla is convicted of multiple cases of homicide, aggravated false arrests, torture, torture resulting in death, and robbery.
+He is sentenced to life imprisonment at the military prison of Magdalena but is released after serving only four years.

 - Roberto Eduardo Viola is sentenced to 17 years in prison but released after serving only four years.